Unitary pseudonatural transformations: Morita theory for fibre functors on

 \begin{definition} Two special Frobenius monoids $A$ and $B$ are \textit{Morita equivalent} if there are dagger bimodules $_AM_B$ and $_BN_A$ such that $_AM{\otimes_B}N_A\cong {}_AA_A$ and ${_BN{\otimes_A}M_B \cong {}_BB_B}$. \end{definition}

-We now have the following result. \begin{theorem} Let $\mathcal{C}$ be a dagger 2-category in which all dagger idempotents split and let $X: r \to s$ and $Y: r \to t$ be special 1-morphisms.
+We make use of the following result. \begin{theorem}[{\cite[Thm.
+A.1]{Musto2019}}] Let $\mathcal{C}$ be a dagger 2-category in which all dagger idempotents split and let $X: r \to s$ and $Y: r \to t$ be special 1-morphisms.
 Then the special Frobenius monoids $X \otimes X^*$ and $Y \otimes Y^*$ in $\End(r)$ are Morita equivalent if and only if $s$ is dagger equivalent to $t$. \end{theorem} \begin{proof} The proof is identical to that of~\cite[Thm.
 A.1]{Musto2019}, which classifies objects from which there is a morphism \emph{into} $a$; one need only read the diagrams from left to right rather than from right to left. \end{proof}

-We can equate dagger equivalence of objects in $\Fun(\Rep(G),\Hilb)$ to a more familiar notion. \begin{proposition} In $\Fun(\Rep(G),\Hilb)$ there exists a dagger equivalence between two objects $F_1,F_2$ iff these functors are unitarily monoidally naturally isomorphic. \end{proposition} \begin{proof} For a pseudonatural transformation $(\alpha,H): F_1 \to F_2$ to be a dagger equivalence in $\Fun(\Rep(G),\Hilb)$, there must exist a pseudonatural transformation $(\alpha^{-1},K): G \to F$ and an unitary isomorphism $f: \mathbb{C} \to H \otimes K$.
+We can equate dagger equivalence of objects in $\Fun_u(\Rep(G),\Hilb)$ to a more familiar notion. \begin{lemma} In $\Fun_u(\Rep(G),\Hilb)$ there exists a dagger equivalence between two objects $F_1,F_2$ iff these functors are unitarily monoidally naturally isomorphic. \end{lemma} \begin{proof} For a pseudonatural transformation $(\alpha,H): F_1 \to F_2$ to be a dagger equivalence in $\Fun_u(\Rep(G),\Hilb)$, there must exist a pseudonatural transformation $(\alpha^{-1},K): G \to F$ and an unitary isomorphism $f: \mathbb{C} \to H \otimes K$.
 But then $H$ must be 1-dimensional, and therefore unitarily isomorphic to the unit object $\mathbb{C}$.
 Conjugating $(\alpha,H)$ by this isomorphism, we obtain a unitary monoidal natural isomorphism $F_1 \to F_2$.
 In the other direction, a unitary monoidal natural isomorphism is clearly a dagger equivalence; the weak inverse is the actual inverse and the unitary 2-morphisms witnessing the equivalence are trivial. \end{proof}

-Putting these results together, we obtain the following classification. \begin{theorem} There is a bijective, constructive correspondence between the following structures: \begin{itemize} \item Unitary monoidal natural isomorphism classes of unitary fibre functors accessible from $F$ by a UPT. \item Morita equivalence classes of simple Frobenius monoids in $\End(F) \cong \Rep(A_G)$. \end{itemize} \end{theorem}
+Putting these results together, we obtain the following classification. \begin{corollary} Let $G$ be a compact quantum group and let $F: \Rep(G) \to \Hilb$ be the canonical fibre functor.
+There is a bijective correspondence between the following structures: \begin{itemize} \item Unitary monoidal natural isomorphism classes of fibre functors accessible from $F$ by a UPT. \item Morita equivalence classes of simple Frobenius monoids in $\End(F) \cong \Rep(A_G)$. \end{itemize} \end{corollary}